Safaid-Ansari/Youth_India-_E_School_Backend_Assessment/README.md

 5: Hit this API with get method http://localhost:8000/rest/v1/calendar/redirect?code= paste the code value here which you did copy that value from the browser url

-6: finally you get the google events from this API in the response
+6: finally you get the google events from this API in the response...

 create .env file in the project
 CLIENT_ID=  Your google clientID